 Ingredients

-Lacinato Kale Leaves: A main ingredient for that vibrant green color, lacinato kale is a superfood rich in antioxidants that help combat oxidative stress.
-Always opt for organic to avoid unnecessary pesticides and maximize health benefits.
+Spinach and Kale: For that vibrant green color, baby spinach and lacinato kale leaves are a superfood rich in antioxidants that help combat oxidative stress.
+Organic is best.

 Pineapple: Fresh pineapple adds a zesty punch and anti-inflammatory benefits.
 Bromelain is the responsible enzyme.
-Don't gorget to use the core of the pineapple, as it has the highest concentration of this beneficial compound!
-Given its thick, removable skin, you can opt for conventionally grown pineapples.
+Don't forget to use the core of the pineapple, as it has the highest concentration of this beneficial compound!

-2. Add banana, pineapple, mango and blend a bit longer until smooth.
-Add more spinach if desired.
+Step 2: Add banana, pineapple, mango, and blend a bit longer until smooth.

 Hint: Using frozen bananas instead of ice is a great way to ensure a cold and frosty treat!
 We freeze our bananas when they become overripe and they work wonderfully in smoothies!